Rake (band)

 Often wilfully mysterious (to the point of providing misinformation, particularly through the OASTEM! website), Rake. released a steady stream of vinyl singles, CDs, cassettes and later CDR's, mostly on the label VHF.
 However, they were never a touring act, only performing intermittently around the Virginia/ Maryland area.
 Although they never formally split and members of the band continue to work together, only archive material has been released during this decade.

 OASTEM!

 OASTEM! is a word invented by Rake. that appears in various album and song titles by the band, although its exact meaning has never been revealed.
 It may be used in several ways: as a greeting or as a way of saying good-bye; as an exclamation of satisfaction; or as a reference to cosmological and mystical phenomenon.
-It is also the name of a web site (www.oastem.com) containing mp3 downloads of rare and previously unreleased music involving Rake. members.
 Included are early cassettes such as "The Day I Remembered Seeing Ice" and "Shock Tart Chew Up" as well as more recent recordings under other names or by single members.
 An early version of the web site included the following greeting: "OASTEM!
 You have landed upon a web site devoted to the exploration of the Sound of Peace and Harmony that is expressed through OASTEM!
 Discuss OASTEM!
 Receive OASTEM!
 Achieve an understanding of the message that has captured the imagination of a generation."

-Additional information

-The stage name Vinnie Van Go-Go is a pun on Vincent van Gogh and go-go dancing.

-It was rumored that the band chose its name from indie rock "supergroup" Velvet Monkeys' album Rake, which was released on Rough Trade Records in 1989, about a year before Rake's first single.
-There was also a reference to Velvet Monkeys member Don Fleming on the first Rake 45.
-However, in 1993, the band told UK magazine Grim Humour that their name was chosen before becoming aware of the album and also that the final decision on their name had been taken by Kellum, who had designed the sleeve to "Cow Song".